-Think about it, any successful business, every successful business, has paying clients and customers.
-One of the things that I’ve noticed sabotages people, especially when they’re starting a small business, is they’re very much focused on what they want to deliver through their business, and they haven’t always answered the question, who is going to pay for this?
+Think about it, every successful business has paying clients and customers.
+Every business needs to have a system to find paying clients.
+One of the things that sabotages people, especially when they’re starting a small business, is they’re very much focused on what they want to deliver through their business.
+They haven’t always answered the question, who is going to pay for this?

 In this article, I want to get you super focused on who your paying clients are.

 Who are the people that are going to hand over money for what you’re offering?
-What this is really about is matching up what you have to offer and your unique contribution, gift, expertise, and then taking that and matching it up with a group of people in the world who really need it, want it, and are willing to pay for it.
+This is really about matching up what you have to offer – your unique contribution, gift, expertise.
+And then taking that and matching it up with a group of people who really need it, want it, and are willing to pay for it.

 The things that you are drawn to do, the things that you’re most called to do, do match up, but the point is we need to find that point of alignment.